Staff & Board

 Board Member in Memoriam: Rick Davis

-Founder: Kevin O’Keefe
+Founder’s Statement: Kevin O’Keefe

 “AYCO started out as a small dream in my heart.
 I knew what I did as the director of Circus Minimus and CircusYoga worked in my communities but longed for connections to others and to see the national landscape of circus.
 An initial query branched out to those I knew, we became a small community of teachers and artists for a few years.
 The first festival in 1999 was designed by my wife Erin Maile O’Keefe.
-We it floated on our credit card at Sailor Circus in Sarasota FL.
+We floated it on our credit card at Sailor Circus in Sarasota FL.
 Our organization placed itself firmly on the cultural map with our 2nd festival at Circus Juventas in Minnesota.
 Since then we have grown by leaps and bounds by finding strength in diversity and community.
 Even our dreams are not our own in the circus.
 We must share everything.”